Polynesian Cultural Centre

 Transport: Most visitors purchase a ticket package that includes various types of ground transportation

-Admission: General admission: $39.95 adults.
+Admission: General admission: $59.95 adults, $47.96 children (5-11).
 Visitors can select either a single component of the Polynesian Cultural Center experience, or a packaged combination of several options.